|State or Federal?|

 For purposes of determining the grant awards, positive consideration will be given to applicants with the following characteristics:

-B) Serving pupil subgroups that have higher than average dropout rates as identified by the Superintendent
+b) Serving pupil subgroups that have higher than average dropout rates as identified by the State Superintendent of Public Instruction (SSPI)

-(i) Existing structures, requirements, and resources of the federal Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV), or its successor, California Partnership Academies, California Career Pathways Trust, or Agricultural Career Technical Education Incentive Grants
+(i) Existing structures, requirements, and resources of the federal Strengthening Career Technical Education for the 21st Century Act (Perkins V), or its successor, California Partnership Academies, or Agricultural Career Technical Education Incentive Grants

 (ii) Contributions from industry, labor, and philanthropic sources

-E) Engage in regional collaboration with postsecondary educational institutions, including the Community College Strong Workforce Program (SWP) consortium operating in their respective geographic areas, or other LEAs to align career pathway instruction with postsecondary program requirements
+e) Engage in regional collaboration with postsecondary educational institutions, including the Community College’s Strong Workforce Program (SWP) consortium operating in their respective geographic areas, or other LEAs to align career pathway instruction with postsecondary program requirements

-H) Offer an existing high-quality regional-based CTE program as joint powers agency (JPA).
+h) Offer an existing high-quality regional-based CTE program as joint powers agency (JPA) or a County Office of Education (COE).

 Link to Further Information